 The spacious guest cabins can be converted from twins to a double with sliding berths.
 The palatial master suite is located amidships where it is the least susceptible to motion.
 A backlit onyx headboard and sparkling steel accents enliven the warm wood.
-Here again, a close-up look reveals good finishes, matching veneers and tightfitting doors and drawers.
-It's all been done in house under Krol's supervision, as Conrad's head designer.
+Here again, a close-up look reveals good finishes, matching veneers and tight fitting doors and drawers.
+It's all been done in-house under Krol's supervision, as Conrad's head designer.
 He is justifiably proud of the results.
 In addition to boat building, furniture making has been a side business for Conrad, which has built pieces for its clients' homes and offices.

 As I disembark after a thorough visit, I have a new appreciation for the vessel and the thinking behind her.
-"There will be comments on the style and ideas, but from my point of view Lunar is inventing a new category of performance motorsailer yacht," Neubelt says.
-So when I heard someone on the ferry ask what that silver yacht was, I chimed in knowingly, "That is Lunar; she's a whole new thing."
+'There will be comments on the style and ideas, but from my point of view Lunar is inventing a new category of performance motor-sailer yacht,' Neubelt says.
+So when

+I hear someone on the ferry ask what that silver vacht is, I chime in knowingly: 'That is Lunar; she's a whole new thing.